 Conservatree

-SUSAN KINSELLA, Executive Director, has been nationally known as an expert on environmental paper and environmentally preferable product procurement issues for over 25 years.
+SUSAN KINSELLA, Executive Director, has been nationally known as an expert on environmental paper and environmentally preferable product procurement issues for nearly 30 years.

 As Director of Research and Communications for Conservatree Paper Company from 1985-1990, she wrote the first national article "Exploding the Myths" about recycled paper (Garbage Magazine, 1990), gave policy speeches, handled media communications, and educated manufacturers, distributors, buyers, legislators, recyclers and environmentalists on market and production realities and requirements.
 She coined the phrase, "If you're not buying recycled products, you're not recycling" in a 1988 speech, catalyzing recyclers' realization that recovered materials markets are only as strong as demand for recycled products.
 She also launched and edited Conservatree's first national newsletter, ESP News.